janprunk/emacs.si/index.md

 * #6 - 5 June 2023 at 20:00 CEST - Virtual online meetup.
 You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/df42cbda-6c5c-4d03-ae67-ae4a4f3e9398).
 * #7 - 3 July 2023 at 20:00 CEST - Virtual meeting on IRC - irc.libera.chat channel #emacs.si .
 You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/5e62fdfd-9401-405d-8c5e-b7b7054dbd4a).
 * #8 - 7 August 2023 at 20:00 CEST
+* #9 - 7 September 2023 at 19:00 CEST - LIVE meeting at [Kersnikova Institute](https://kersnikova.org/en/about-us/kersnikova/), Likozarjeva street 1, Ljubljana.
+You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/98564dd6-00a6-471d-8cdd-b7eec9aa35f4).

 ## Welcome beginners
 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!
 If you would like a basic introduction to Emacs, or you’re starting out and have some questions, then we are more than happy to help you.
 Just show up to a meeting, and there will be somebody to help you up to speed.
 Living remote and cannot attend the meetings?
 No problem, you can also get [remote private coaching lessons for GNU Emacs](https://protesilaos.com/coach/).
 Can you give a presentation?
 Awesome, let us know.